jacksonet00/demo-stack/v2/README.md

 - No idea how to do this atm.
 I'm going to watch a video of someone implementing it in Typescript and see if I can figure it out in Python on my own.

 - So I am adding cursor-based pagination to the fetch queries.
 You will pass a limit and a cursor where the limit is the number of items you want to fetch and cursor is the created_at date you want to fetch from where the items are sorted by newest.

+- For now I'm not going to refactor into the Graphene-SQLAlchemy library with the SQLAlchemyObjectType.
+I'm not a fan of the API for it and it has some limitations as I understand it currently.
+If I find a way to bypass these limitations, then I'll reconsider implementing.
+Maybe using some abstraction snippets I found online that make the API a bit cleaner.
+IMO it isn't worth it to add an abstraction if it won't actually benefit the cleanliness and flexibility of your code.

+- Completed cursor based pagination.
+Implemented it on allAnimals and allZoos.

+## Add Dataloader

+- Extend dataloader class from promise library
+- Use as the resolver function for nested objects

+### Log